-- 2.15.
-Has a contractual/guaranteed board seat and is party to a voting agreement to vote in line with management on proposals being brought to shareholders. - 2.16.
-Founderxi of the company but not currently an employee. - 2.17.
-Has any material relationship with the company or with any one or more members of management of the company.
+- 2.16.
+Has a contractual/guaranteed board seat and is party to a voting agreement to vote in line with management on proposals being brought to shareholders. - 2.17.
+Founderxii of the company but not currently an employee. - 2.18.
+Has any materialxi relationship with the company or with any one or more members of management of the company. - 2.19.
+Non-employee officer of the company or its affiliates if he/she is among the five most highly compensated.
 Board Attestation

-2.18.
+2.20.
 Board attestation that an outside director is not independent.

-3. Independent Outside Director (IO)
+3. Independent Director

 3.1.
-No material ties to the company other than board seat.
+No materialxi ties to the company other than board seat.